Osiclin/myTodoApp/README.md

 ## myTodo

-This is a todo app built with Next.js
+This is a Todo App built with Next.js